 The Institute receives funding or reimbursement from Federal Government agencies for sponsored research under Government grants and contracts.
-These grants and contracts provide for reimbursement of F&A costs based on rates negotiated with the Office of Naval Research (ONR), the Institute's cognizant Federal agency.
-The Institute's F&A reimbursements have been based on fixed rates with carryforward of under or over recoveries.
+These grants and contracts provide for reimbursement of F&A costs based on rates negotiated with the Office of Naval Research (ONR), the rates with carryforward of under or over recoveries.